HyunjoJung/HyunjoJung/Posts/everstar-pet-memorial-service.md

 2. **Complete healing quests** through puzzles, video calls, and letter writing
 3. **Connect with others** who understand the unique pain of losing a pet

-**Development Period**: January - April 2024 (4 months)
+**Development Period**: January - February 2024 (8 weeks)

+**Team**: 5 developers (3 Frontend, 2 Backend)

 ## My Role: Frontend Developer

-As one of two frontend developers, I focused on building the component architecture and interactive features:
+As one of three frontend developers, I focused on building the component architecture and interactive features:

 ### Key Responsibilities
 - **Atomic Design implementation** with 265+ React components